How to Get an Agent’s Attention

 4. Do research the right agents to send it to

 Look up individual agents and see which authors and books they represent.
-Think of similar books, or books you can imagine being in the same section of a bookshop, and research which agents represented them.
+Think of similar books to yours, or books you can imagine being in the same section of a bookshop, and research which agents represented their writers.

 This will require a little work as few agents have hard and fast rules as to whom and what they will represent; but by researching them you’ll get a feeling for what they like and will be interested in.